What do we do?

 The Friends assist in the purchase of artefacts and funding professional conservation of the collections.
 We also take an active role in volunteering, undertaking various projects with professional guidance.

 Between September and April, a programme of lectures covering a wide range of topics is held on the third Monday of the month at the Collections Centre, starting at 7.30pm.

 Click on the links at the top of the page to find out more . . .

 The historic Buttercross is access is either by the narrow staircase off the pedestrianised Church Street or by the lift located within the open space on the ground floor.
 It is now open regularly, 3 days a week 10.00-16.00 (Friday, Saturday and Sunday; special arrangements apply on Bank Holidays)

 For further information on the Buttercross Museum, click here.

-The Resource Centre is where the collections are looked after and stored.
+The Collections Centre is where the collections are looked after and stored.
 They are held in climate-controlled stores and include fossils of international importance and biological material of national note, as well as social history collections relating directly to the county of Shropshire and to Ludlow town.

 The Friends take an active role in encouraging volunteers to assist in the Shropshire Museums Resource Centre.
 Individuals undertake a variety of projects with professional guidance.
 These can range from cataloguing the collections through conservation and research, depending upon skills and availability.